Low-Sugar Strawberry Frozen Yogurt

 - plain Greek Yogurt

-What sweetener did I use?
+What sweetener did I use for Strawberry Frozen Yogurt?

 Monkfruit Sweetener (affiliate link) would be my first choice for this recipe.
 But use any no-calorie granulated sweetener you prefer if you don’t have Monkfruit.